graalvm/mx/docs/layout-distributions.md

 * `"root"` (default) to only de-reference the root matches of the recursive copy (like `cp -H`)
 * `"always"` always follow symlinks in the source before copying (like `cp -L`)

+The default of the `dereference` property can be overridden for all sources with the `defaultDereference` property on the layout distribution.

 ## Archive types

 By default, the distribution containing the `layout` will be a JAR.
 If it has `native` attribute set to `True`, it will be a TAR.